 Inverness is a popular base for couples on a city break.
 This is due to its rich selection of hotels, great range of shops and a thriving riverside area.

-There are many restaurants and cafes to choose from.
+There are many hotels, restaurants and cafes to choose from.

 In the Old Town of Inverness, there is also Victorian Market – if you fancy taking a step back in time.